Frequently Asked Questions

 Register your organization to join the Roster of Climate and Infrastructure Experts here.

-Time commitment varies by project.
-Experts indicate availability in the registration process, and projects typically range from 60 hours over six months to longer-term engagements depending on the project scope.
+The time commitment for the CRIS varies by project.
+Experts indicate their availability in the registration process, and projects typically range from 60 hours over six months to longer-term engagements depending on the project scope.

 Changes to availability will be handled case-by-case.
 Commitments are expected to be met as per the established contract, but accommodations may be made in exceptional circumstances.